andrewwoods/world/README.md

 It should be easy to do things like get a list of US States, Canadian Provinces, and to determine if a postal code or phone number is valid.
+Some countries don't use postal codes at all, phone numbers have different criteria across countries.
+This library aims to make things a little easier.

 ## Version